-This deliverable focuses on providing a clear overview of the established data management practices within the OPTIMAI project and compiling the initial list of datasets present (or expected to be) within the project until M12.
-OPTIMAI will take a FAIR approach to data management following the European Commission's guidelines.
+This deliverable focuses on providing a clear overview of the established data management practices within the OPTIMAI project and shows the datasets in use/foreseen at M24.
+OPTIMAI takes a FAIR approach to data management following the European Commission's guidelines.
 Combined these two aspects comprise the overall OPTIMAI Data Management Plan.